consistent-milk12/docs-md/README.md

 formatting issues here and there.
 I haven't tested it out on any EXTREMELY LARGE repo yet - should probably be fine though.

-- **External re-exports** - If a crate re-exports something from a dependency that isn't in your JSON files, we can't link to it.
-You'll see the re-export but not the full documentation.
+- **External re-exports** - Re-exported items now link to their original definitions when all relevant crates are included.
+If a dependency's JSON isn't available, the re-export will link to the re-exporting module instead.
 Workaround: include all dependency JSON files in `--dir`.
 - **Duplicate headings** - Some crates start their docs with `# Crate Name`, which duplicates our generated heading.
 Basic mitigation exists for exact matches, but edge cases remain.
 - **No incremental builds** - Regenerates everything every time.
 Fine for most crates, slow for huge workspaces.
 Use `just quick` to skip cargo clean.
 - **Reference link conversion** - Markdown reference links like `[text][ref]` may get incorrectly processed in rare cases.